Enum wayland_server::protocol::wl_output::Event

 output scaling properties

 This event contains scaling geometry information that is not in the geometry event.
 It may be sent after binding the output object or if the output scale changes later.
+The compositor will emit a non-zero, positive value for scale.
 If it is not sent, the client should assume a scale of 1.

 A scale larger than 1 means that the compositor will automatically scale surface buffers by this amount when rendering.
 This is used for very high resolution displays where applications rendering at the native resolution would be too small to be legible.